wpswings/subscriptions-for-woocommerce/README.txt

 = Can we provide a free trial to customers for a subscription? =

-Yes, you can provide a feature to give the free trial to customers.
+Yes, you can provide a feature to give a free trial to customers.
 For this, you can set the maximum trial days after which the product subscription will get started.

 = Can we charge an initial fee like signing up(other than the subscription fee for the product)? =